dimsumlabs/bouncer/README.md

 # bouncer
-The Xinchejian payment/door/membership system!
+The Dim Sum Labs payment/door/membership system!
 Allows members to register their (cash) payment and receive a password.
 This password can be used to open the door.
 Once you open the door, your device may access members' Wi-Fi.

 ## Structure